AlexScigalszky/development/C#/REAME.md

 Same of PDFCreator iTextSharp .Net Framework but using this library `https://github.com/VahidN/iTextSharp.LGPLv2.Core`

 # Log Example
 This is an example for a simple log.
-I used when is requiered delete important data (by user decision) and i want save withc user make each thing.
+I used when is requiered delete important data (by user decision) and i want save with user make each thing.
 I use `AutoMapper` to manage DTOs
+This was improved with LogService folder

 # Iterators
 There is a Interface of IQueryable using Entity Framework with a loading of a few items from database.
 I used when a need foreach a big collection and there are low memory

 # LambdaUtilsMethods
 A class herper for AND and OR expression dinamicly

+# Export
+This is a set of strategies to export data to an exclusive format

 # Logger
 This is a class Helper (DEPRECATED) for Log data avoiding touch each class.
 I recommend use the Log Example.